rootiest/zippy-klipper_config/guides/GUIDE-axis_limits.md

 These values shouldn't represent your bed size, particularly on the X-axis where you should be able to travel well beyond the range of your bed on a typical Ender-style printer.

+At the same time, you don't want the printer to try to travel *further* than it's physically able to, as that will cause grinding, layer shifting, and inaccurate coordinates.

 ## Calibrating 0,0 and position_min

 ### Notes